D2KLab/sentime/README.md

 ## Examples
     "I drove a Linconl and it's a truly dream" -> positive

-    "I drove a Linconl and I was awful" -> negative
+    "I drove a Linconl and it was awful" -> negative

 ## Team
 * ..